Senior Guest Auditors

 Search for courses utilizing the official, up-to-date Course Search & Enroll tool:

-• Anyone can browse the online Public Class Search tool regardless of admission status.
+- Anyone can browse the online Public Class Search tool regardless of admission status.

-• Use the search feature on the left-hand side of the page and select desired term.
+- Use the search feature on the left-hand side of the page and select desired term.

-Music performance classes are no longer auditable.
+Music performance classes are not auditable.

 4. Request permission to enroll in class(es)